The (not so) Greatest Showman

 I don’t know how to even go about describing the plot of this.
 It’s wishy-washy, overly cheery, highly fictionalized version of the truth but I’ll do what I can to describe the plot of this movie.
 The movie follows the infamous Phineas T. Barnum as he starts his now famous circus.
 I really don’t know what more to say than that so I’ll just recommend you watch the trailer.

-All the performances here are decent at best which is depressing to say of a movie where the title character is portrayed by Hugh Jackman, especially because he just gave the performance of his entire career in Logan (If he gets nominated for this instead of Logan I’m going to have a heart attack).
+All the performances here are mediocre at best which is depressing to say of a movie where the title character is portrayed by Hugh Jackman, especially because he just gave the performance of his entire career in Logan (If he gets nominated for this instead of Logan I’m going to have a heart attack, UPDATE: He didn’t get nominated for anything).
 Don’t get me wrong Hugh Jackman does his best to carry the movie by giving a highly charismatic performance as P.T.
 Barnum but it ultimately isn’t enough to overcome an incredibly mediocre script.
 Michelle Williams is also fine her which is again disappointing due to her amazing performance in All The Money In The World.
 Almost all her scenes are over acted.
 Again I wouldn’t really say it’s her fault it just seemed like that was the way the script was written.
 Zac Effron was honestly fine in this.
-He wasn’t tried his best to bring a suave bravado to his character that ultimately would have bolstered the movie had his subplot not been one of the weakest, most dull, boring points of the movie.
-Zendaya easily gives the worst performance in the movie.
-Every scene she’s in she either over acts the hell out of it or she gives such a cardboard performance she makes a wooden spoon look like Meryl Streep.
+He tried his best to bring a suave bravado to his character that ultimately would have bolstered the movie had his subplot not been one of the weakest, most dull, boring points of the movie.
+Zendaya easily gives the worst performances of the year.
+Every scene she’s in she either over acts the hell out of it or she gives such a cardboard performance where she makes a wooden spoon look like Meryl Streep.

 Before I absolutely destroy this movie let’s go over the few things it did well.
 One of the few things this movie does well is set design.
 The sets are all beautifully designed and really help immerse you in the time period…. until the soundtrack breaks that immersion wide open but for what it’s worth it had some really good set design.
 The other thing the movie has going for it is the choreography during the songs, especially the first one set in the bar.
 The cinematography was also relatively decent.